-Megan Thee Stallion Says She Is ‘Lucky To Be Alive’ After Being Shot Over The Weekend
+Megan Thee Stallion Says She Is ‘Grateful To Be Alive’ After Being Shot Over The Weekend

-Rapper Megan Thee Stallion said she’d “lucky to be alive” after claiming she was shot over the weekend.
+Rapper Megan Thee Stallion said she’s “grateful to be alive” after claiming she was shot over the weekend.
 The artist posted a statement on her Instagram account, saying she “suffered gunshot wounds” in the course of a crime committed against her.

 “The narrative that is being reported about Sunday’s morning events are inaccurate and I’d like to set the record straight.
 On Sunday morning, I suffered gunshot wounds, as a result of a crime that was committed against me and done with the intention to physically harm me.
 I was never arrested, the police officers drove me to the hospital where I underwent surgery to remove the bullets.
 I am incredibly grateful to be alive and that I am expected to make a full recovery, but it was important for me to clarify the details about this traumatic night.
 I am currently focused on my recovery, so I can return back to my life and back to making music as soon as possible,” Megan said.